frankong/filter_design/README.md

       x - Order-N filter

+## mpfd
+Design a minimum-phase order-N filter subject to magnitude response constraints

+Inputs:

+      N - Filter order.
+      a - Frequency band start points.
+From -pi to pi. b - Frequency band end points.
+From -pi to pi. l - Lower bound of magnitude response at frequency bands. u - Upper bound of magnitude response at frequency bands.

+      a, b, l, u are length-B vectors where B is the number of bands.
+Output:

+      x - Order-N filter

 ## pd
 Design a degree-N polynomial that minimizes maximum absolute deviation from the specified magnitude response